datanav/docs/technical/zohocrm-membercare.rst

      - "string"

-ZohoCRM Contact to Membercare Persons
+ZohoCRM Contact to MemberCare Persons
 -------------------------------------
-Every ZohoCRM Contact will be synchronized with a Membercare Persons.
+Every ZohoCRM Contact will be synchronized with a MemberCare Persons.

-Once a link between a ZohoCRM Contact and a Membercare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a ZohoCRM Contact and a MemberCare Persons is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a ZohoCRM Contact and a Membercare Persons:
+The following properties are synchronized between a ZohoCRM Contact and a MemberCare Persons:

 .. list-table::
    :header-rows: 1

    * - ZohoCRM Contact Property
-     - Membercare Persons Property
+     - MemberCare Persons Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - First_Name
      - firstname
      - "string"